 History

-A brief history
+A brief history of the French Bulldog.

 In the Nottingham region, textile workers were being made redundant by machinery (the industrial revolution) which forced them to travel to France in large numbers to find work.
 These workers quite often took along their small bulldogs with them onto the ships.
 It is generally surmised that seamen liked the small sized dogs because they were easier to smuggle aboard ship and keep out of sight during the voyage.
 Consequently many small bulldogs found their way across the English Channel as pets.
 As these workers lived in such restricted living quarters in their ‘new country‘, they needed something to kill the rats that were manifest in these quarters.
 Their small bulldogs were perfect for this task.
-There is much speculation, but it is theorised that these bulldogs were bred with terriers, thus producing the bat-like ears we see on the French Bulldog today.
-In later years these French Bulldogs became favoured by the high society classes as well as the Parisienne ‘ladies of the night’.
-French Bulldogs were popular with the wealthy Americans and they shipped many off to the States.
+There is much speculation, but it was theorised that these bulldogs were bred with terriers, thus producing the "bat -like ear we see today.

 The french bulldog first appeared in the United States in 1896 at the prestigious Westminster Kennel Club’s show in New York.
 French Bulldogs were popularly nicknamed ‘Frenchie’, a name that has stuck with them to this day.
 They were a small to medium sized dog weighing under approximately 12.7 kg with short hair and of a muscular build.
 They were basically a scaled-down version of the Bulldog, or as many people call them, British Bulldogs.
 What set them apart from the Bulldog were first and foremost their bat-like ears which are held erect, their smaller size and their high level of energy.
 They had a lively disposition and expression which some described as fun-loving and roguish.
 They have been described by some as a ‘clown in a philosopher’s cloak’.